 Every clue starts with the letter L. The four theme answers each have two words, each starting with L as well.
 There are 12 other L's in the grid.
 Can you spot them?

-This could be considered a pangram since there is a V in the rebus answer at square 92.
+This could be considered a pangram since the rebus squares contain every letter pair from AB to YZ.

 ONE under PAR at the top, and ONE over PAR at the bottom.